 How are Psychotic Disorders Treated?

 There are a variety of approaches used to treat a person who is struggling with a psychotic disorder.
 As psychosis is often the result of another mental or physical illness, treatment will be divided into two parts – managing the co-occurring disorder and treating the symptoms of psychosis.
 There are a number of antipsychotic medications on the market that are quite effective at treating acute psychosis and reducing the instances of future psychotic breaks.
-Many people struggling with psychosis find that inpatient treatment is best while acutely psychotic as it allows for the supervision and adjustment of medications while being provided with safe care.
+Many people struggling with psychosis find that inpatient treatment at a mental health center is best while acutely psychotic as it allows for the supervision and adjustment of medications while being provided with safe care.
 When the symptoms of psychosis have been managed, the underlying co-occurring disorder can be managed.

 Effects of Psychotic Disorders